 Bill joined KSB in 2000, was the KSB Vice President from 2001-2002, and served as KSB President from 2003-2005.
 He is a current board member and leads the famous KSB Litter Lifters corps and works on many other KSB projects.
 From 2005-2006 Bill also served as Vice President of the Verde Valley Forum for Public Affairs (Sedona Academy).
 He currently volunteers for the Humane Society of Sedona at its Paw Prints Thrift Shop located in the Village of Oak Creek.
 Bill enjoys native plant gardening, woodworking, traveling and reading.

 Craig spent his formative years in the Midwest, earning a Masters Degree in Theatre and Drama from Indiana University.
 In order to earn a living, he learned computer programming, and then enjoyed a 35 year career in IT, eventually working as a Project Manager for implementations of Data Warehouses for State Medicaid Agencies.

 He and his wife Lynn Zonakis spent 17 years in Minnesota before realizing that life in the frozen tundra is not all it’s cracked up to be.
 They had a 5 year detour in Park City Utah before ending their careers in Atlanta where Lynn worked for Delta Air Lines.
-They finally came to their senses in 2005, and purchased a retirement home in the Village of Oak Creek, gradually spending increasing time in the Sedona area, and moving permanently in 2015.
+In 2005 they purchased a retirement home in the Village of Oak Creek, gradually spending increasing time in the Sedona area prior to moving here permanently in 2015.

 In addition to a passion for travel, and an ongoing effort to improve his skills as a cook, Craig volunteers with Friends of the Forest serving as a docent at the Palatki and V Bar V Heritage Sites.